 There are 30+ official beaches in St. John of the U.S. Virgin Islands and not a bad one in the bunch.
 The island is known for its soft white sand, crystalline waters, and glorious weather.
 You could easily visit every beach on the small island, or you could pick a favorite and go back day after day.
-We’ve compiled a list of 5 of our favorite St. John beaches to get you started.
+We’ve compiled a list of five of our favorite St. John beaches to get you started.

 Trunk Bay is easily the most photographed and best-known beach on the island.
 This beach is actively managed by the National Park Service and includes shower and bathroom facilities, food and drink options, and water toys for rent.
 It’s also one of the only beaches on the island where you’ll have to pay a fee — only $5 — but it’s worth it.
 The turquoise waters are perfect for swimming since there’s no boat traffic.
 If you feel adventurous, explore the Coral Reef Underwater Park Trail to learn about the island’s marine life.